 Less is more when it comes to external lighting.
 Sanjit Bahra of Design Plus Light offers his top tips to effective outdoor illumination.
-'Lighting should direct you to the front door safely with steps and changes well illuminated.
-My favourites are low glare step lights; ideally angled downwards or with a half shield to reduce any stray light.
+'Lighting should direct you to the front door safely with steps and changes well illuminated,' Sanjit says.
+'My favourites are low glare step lights; ideally angled downwards or with a half shield to reduce any stray light.'

-I like to include a downlight in a porch to illuminate the front door; it picks out ironmongery and is the best way to light a door.
+'I like to include a downlight in a porch to illuminate the front door; it picks out ironmongery and is the best way to light a door.
 You can then dim decorative wall lights to look beautiful.
 Lighting can also direct you away from areas where you don't want people to go; so what you don't light is just as important.'

-Aim for a low glare; at night you want the eye to be drawn comfortably along a lit path and to the front door, be careful to position spike (garden) lights out of sight lines so that planting is lit without glare.
-Make sure that step lights are shielded so that the light is directed on to the steps.
+'Aim for a low glare; at night you want the eye to be drawn comfortably along a lit path and to the front door, be careful to position spike (garden) lights out of sight lines so that planting is lit without glare.
+Make sure that step lights are shielded so that the light is directed on to the steps.'

 Sarah Cole from Farrow & Ball gives tips on how to choose the perfect colour for your door.
-'When choosing a front door colour it's not only important to look at the other colours in your area but to also consider the age of the property as colour can look and feel different in urban or rural settings.
+'When choosing a front door colour it's not only important to look at the other colours in your area but to also consider the age of the property as colour can look and feel different in urban or rural settings,' she says.

-The starting point always comes down to personal choice and the first impression you want to create.
+'The starting point always comes down to personal choice and the first impression you want to create.
 One rule of thumb is to tone your front door with the walls of your house, use stronger colours with brick and stone and lighter colours with painted masonry.
 For example, a Green Smoke front door, will complement a red brick house, while neutrals like Stony Ground work well with stone facades.'

-Classic colours such as black and red are incredibly popular for front doors: try Off-Black or Incarnadine to create a stylish entrance.
-Darker colours such as Brinjal, Studio Green and Drawing Room Blue also work to great effect on front doors and are brilliant for making yours
+'Classic colours such as black and red are incredibly popular for front doors: try Off-Black or Incarnadine to create a stylish entrance.
+Darker colours such as Brinjal, Studio Green and Drawing Room Blue also work to great effect on front doors and are brilliant for making yours unique.'

-To really create a personal stamp, be bold and try using bright colours like Yellowcake, St Giles Blue or Charlotte's Locks.
+'To really create a personal stamp, be bold and try using bright colours like Yellowcake, St Giles Blue or Charlotte's Locks.
 The ever-expanding palette of external paint colours and finishes allows you to create visual links between the door and facade.'

 Unless you live in splendid isolation says garden designer Charlotte Rowe, aim to create a front garden or approach which not only complements your architecture but respects your neighbours.
 Limestone, Portland or Yorkstone and traditional encaustic tiles are perennials for paths often complemented by gravel in tones chosen to echo the facade of a property.
 For added interest Charlotte likes to mix reclaimed York stone with inlaid strips of copper between the slabs.

-At Helen Green Design NataliaMiyar favours; ‘Matching metallic planters with metalwork on the front of the house to tie all the elements together.'
+At Helen Green Design, NataliaMiyar favours; ‘Matching metallic planters with metalwork on the front of the house to tie all the elements together.'
 Don't forget the practical elements too like bikestands or bin shelters, ideally painted to blend in with the setting.

-A well-designed porch should be both aesthetic and practical, framing the front door whileproviding shelter, light and the promise of a warm hallway.
+A well-designed porch should be both aesthetic and practical, framing the front door while providing shelter, light and the promise of a warm hallway.
 Yolande Hesse, of Back to Front Architects, singles out some key points to bear in mind when designing a porch.